-At some point the crew decides to stop the operation and exchange the valve.
-Once the valve has been back into operation it is expected that the system will convey as previous prior the damage, but the crew need to make sure firstly to check all variables like, temperature monitoring, energy consumption, resetting alarms and not to forget, putting back the control system parameter settings to its original value.
+At some point, the crew decides to stop the operation and exchange the valve.
+Once the valve has been back into operation, it is expected that the system will convey as previous prior the damage.
+Still, the crew must first check all variables like temperature monitoring, energy consumption, resetting alarms, and not forgetting, putting back the control system parameter settings to their original value.
 This is only for one part of the many, many components within a complete bulk handling system.
-For an operator taking care and attention to all components while keeping it running at the lowest operational costs, might by overwhelming and chance to forget a couple of “puzzle pieces” is potential.
+For an operator taking care and attention to all components while keeping it running at the lowest operational costs might be overwhelming, and a chance to forget a couple of “puzzle pieces” is potential.

-In case the crew performs a high attention to maintenance and according the book, still it is recommended and optional to take extra attention to the complete “recalibration” of the entire system.
+In case the crew performs excellent attention to maintenance, and according to the book, it is still recommended and optional to pay extra attention to the complete “recalibration” of the entire system.